 Campsites in Mccarthy Beach State Park

 Beatrice Lake Campground has 30 rugged and primitive spots that can only be obtained on a first-come, first-served basis and do not usually fill up as fast as the Side Lake Campground.
-In this rustic campground, the spots are more spacious than Side Lake, allowing for bigger rigs to settle in comfortably, although keep in mind that there are no hookups or modern bathroom facilities here; there are, however, vault toilets and potable water spigots available.
+In this rustic campground, the spots are more spacious than the spaces at Side Lake, allowing for bigger rigs to settle in comfortably.
+Keep in mind that there are no hookups or modern bathroom facilities here; there are, however, vault toilets and potable water spigots available.

 Seasonal activities in Mccarthy Beach State Park